joachimprinzbach/BiZEPS/doc/referenceProject/01_BizepsReferenceProject.md

 ####  a) Docker daemon
 Docker images and container are managed through the docker daemon.
 Every docker command (e.g. `docker run ...`) is handled by the docker daemon.
+The docker daemon is bound to the docker0 bridge.

 ####  b) Docker REST API
 The docker daemon provides a REST API to access the daemon and execute docker commands.